Frequently Asked Questions for Fall 2022 Data 100

-A. By campus policy, we must first process the waitlist in its entirety before we can admit you.
+By campus policy, we must first process the waitlist in its entirety before we can admit you.
 We will do all we can to ensure all waitlisted students are promptly admitted, so that you can also enroll in the course, though we can not provide 100% guarantee that will be the case.
-But given we think it is likely we’ll be able to admit you, we strongly suggest you start working on the course, following lectures and turning in assignments, from the start.
+But we strongly suggest you start working on the course, following lectures and turning in assignments, from the start.
 This will prevent you from falling behind and will give you the best chance of success in the class.
-Zoom links are only available to registered Berkeley students, though we plan to publish lecture recordings within a day of the live session for asynchronous viewing.

 Note however that the class EdStem, our only other class resource, is reserved for enrolled students and faculty auditors, as homework details and solutions are discussed in that environment.